hashicorp-education/vale-education-poc/README.md

     vale sync
     ```

    The command should return no output.
-If you encounter an error instead. confirm that your `$HOME` directory contains both the `.vale.ini` configuration file and the the `.vale` styles directory.
+If you encounter an error instead. confirm that the `Application Support` / `%LOCALAPPDATA%` directories contain the `vale/.vale.ini` configuration file and the `vale/styles`
+   directory.

 1. Install the Vale VSCode extension.

-1. Once you hve installed the VSCode extension, open the VSCode application.
+1. Once you have installed the VSCode extension, relaunch VSCode.

 1. Click the gear icon → Extension settings to access the settings.

-1. In the **Vale > Vale CLI: Config** text box enter the full path to your `.vale` directory and `vale.ini`, for example `/Users/username/.vale/vale.ini`
+1. (Optional) Check the **Enable spell checking with with Vale** checkbox.

 1. Restart VSCode and edit away.
 Vale feedback will be available in the **PROBLEMS** tab: